Sharp Sufficient Conditions for Stable Recovery of Block Sparse Signals by Block Orthogonal Matching Pursuit: Introduction

 and $|x_j|=0$ for $K+1\leq j\leq n$.
 Then, a $K$-sparse signal $\x$ is called an $\alpha$-strongly-decaying signal \cite{DavW10} ($\alpha>1$) if

-There are a few works concerning sufficient conditions for recovering this class of sparse signals.
-It was shown in \cite{DavW10} that under some conditions on $\alpha$, $\delta_{K+1}<\frac{1}{3}$ is a sufficient condition for recovering $\alpha$-strongly-decaying $K$-sparse signals (that are noise-free) by using the OMP algorithm in $K$ iterations.
-This condition was extended to noise-corrupted models in \cite{DinCG13}.
-Recently, Herzet \emph{et al.} showed in \cite{HerDS16} that under other sufficient conditions on $\alpha$, the mutual coherence $\mu$ in \eqref{mutual} with $\mu<\frac{1}{k}$ is a sharp condition.
-Thus, two natural questions are raised: (1) what is the RIC based necessary and sufficient condition of exactly or stably recovery of $\alpha$-strongly-decaying $K$-sparse signals by using the OMP algorithm in $K$ iterations under some conditions on $\alpha$?
-(2) what is the sharp condition on $\alpha$?
-We shall answer these two questions by Theorems~\ref{t:SDSR}-\ref{t:SDNR2} in Section III.C of this paper..
+Thus, two questions are naturally raised: (1) what is the RIC based sharp condition of exactly or stably recovery of $\alpha$-strongly-decaying $K$-sparse signals by using the OMP algorithm in $K$ iterations under some conditions on $\alpha$?
+(2) Is the condition on $\alpha$ sharp?
+We shall answer these two questions by Theorems~\ref{t:SDSR} and \ref{t:SDNR}, and Corollary \ref{c:SDNR2} in Section \ref{s:main} of this paper.

-This paper focuses on a generalized version of OMP, the Block OMP (BOMP) algorithm, which was independently proposed in \cite{EldKB10} and \cite{SwiAL09}.
-In many applications, such as recovering signals lying in the unions of subspaces \cite{BluD09, EldM09, Eld09, GedE10}, reconstructing multi-band signals \cite{MisE09, MisE10}, face recognition \cite{WriYGSM09}, multiple measurement signals \cite{CotREK05, CheH06, VanF10, LaiL11b} and clustering of data multiple subspaces \cite{ElhV13}, the nonzero elements of sparse signals may appear in a few blocks, i.e., the signals are block-sparse.
+In this paper, we focus on a generalized version of OMP, the Block OMP (BOMP) algorithm, which was independently proposed in \cite{EldKB10} and \cite{SwiAL09}, respectively.
+The main reason that we focus on the BOMP algorithm is that it has better reconstruction properties than the standard OMP algorithm as shown in \cite{EldKB10}.
+Moreover, recovering block-sparse signals are frequently encountered, such as recovering signals that lie in unions of subspaces \cite{BluD09, EldM09, Eld09,GedE10}, reconstructing multiband signals \cite{MisE09, MisE10}, face recognition \cite{WriYGSM09}, recovering multiple measurement vectors \cite{CotREK05, CheH06, VanF10, LaiL11b} and clustering of data multiple subspaces \cite{ElhV13}.

 To define block-sparsity, $\x$ is viewed as a concatenation of blocks.
 Similar to \cite{EldKB10}, we assume $\x$ consists of $L$ blocks each having identical length of $d$ (i.e., $n=Ld$).
 Then, $\x$ can be expressed as

 where